 Homerun Derby Bats offers two forms of bat rolling: traditional and heated.
-The major difference between traditional rolling and heated rolling is the level of break in achieved through the rolling process.
-The one question to ask yourself on which way to go is how far broken in would you like the bat.
+The major difference between traditional rolling and heat rolling bats is the level of break in achieved through the rolling process.
+If you’re not sure which way to go, the question to ask is, “how far broken in would you like the bat?”
 Traditional or heated rolling by itself will not fully break in any bat.
 Speaking in general terms, most bats traditionally rolled will be ~ 75% broken in.
 Heated rolling will be around ~ 90-95% broken in.
-If you do not have the time to take some BP or do some light tee work to finish off the process, heated rolling is the route to go.
+If you do not have the time to take some BP or do some light tee work to finish off the process, heated bat rolling is the route to go.

 For more information on bat rolling, click the links below.
 These will take you to our blog posts on bat rolling and some popular topics on the subject